tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Competition: new entrants / added supply = dangerous development, because they may cut prices to capture market share.
   - Know your Cyclical: if you do, then you have an advantage in figuring things out and timing the cycles.
   - Balance Sheet: strong enough to survive the next downturn?
 Can it outlast competitors?
 Is capex on upgradation / expansion a cause for concern?
 How much of a drag is it on FCF?
 Is CF > Capex, even in bad years?
 Are plant & machinery in good shape?
+  - anticipate a shrinking p/e multiple over time as business recovers and investors look ahead to the end of the cycle when peak earnings are achieved

 - ***Portfolio Allocation %***
   - 10-20% Allocation